Dr. Esther Tailfeathers wins Dr. Thomas Dignan Indigenous Health Award

 At the height of the crisis in Stand Off, in 2014, there were six to eight overdose-deaths a month.

 “[W]e brought in the naloxone kits, when no other Indigenous community in Canada was doing that,” she recalls.

 Dr. Tailfeathers helped drive overdose rates down from 45 to 11 per month.
 Strategies included the introduction of opioid replacement therapy, prescribing suboxone, opening a safe-withdrawal site and community initiatives to address the social problems behind the crisis.

 Her experience dealing with this crisis reinforced her commitment to improving health care providers’ recognition and understanding of the social determinants of health.
 More attention must be paid to the emotional and mental trauma behind addiction and other illnesses, she argues, including the continuing impacts of the residential school system.

 “Emotional pain coming out as physical pain is being treated with opioids,” she says.
 “We still need more mental and emotional health supports.
 People are basically self-medicating their trauma.”

 Embracing tradition while moving forward together

-Today, Dr. Tailfeathers is encouraged by the enthusiasm young Indigenous people have for traditions, language and culture—a respect she says will help build healthier communities.
+Today, Dr. Tailfeathers is encouraged by the enthusiasm young Indigenous people have for traditions, language and culture.
+This is a respect she says will help build healthier communities.